Lisbon American Legion honors about 600 fallen soldiers by placing flags on graves

-LISBON, Ohio (WKBN) – Memorial Day is one week away, so members of the Lisbon American Legion took time to place flags on the gravesites of veterans.
+LISBON, Ohio (WYTV) – Memorial Day is one week away, so members of the Lisbon American Legion took time to place flags on the gravesites of veterans.

 About 50 people showed up around 6:30 p.m.
 Monday at the Lisbon Cemetery.
 They managed to place about 600 flags around tombstones.